StrangeOutdoors.com

 Aftermath

-1981, during an interview, Robert Gibson expressed appreciation for all that the FBI and the searchers had done.
-Still, he also spoke of his disappointment that the school district had no policies to protect the students better.
-Based on his experience as both a scout and a scoutmaster, he thought that one adult chaperone for 40 students was at least three chaperones too few.
+During an interview in 1981, Robert Gibson expressed appreciation for all the FBI and the searchers had done.
+Still, he also spoke of his disappointment that the school district had no better policies to protect the students.
+Based on his experience as both a scout and a scoutmaster, he thought that one adult chaperone for 39 students was at least three chaperones too few.

 The Gibsons did everything they could to keep their family together after Trenny disappeared, including selling their home and moving to a new neighborhood not to have so many now painful memories.
 But over time, the loss continued to take its toll, and in the wake of her disappearance, Trenny’s parents divorced.